 over 64 years old: 20 g/day, or 100g/week, or 40g on one occasion

 For young people aged 15 to 17 years, the safest option is to delay drinking for as long as possible.
-If 15 to 17 year olds do drink alcohol, they should be supervised, drink infrequently and at levels usually below and never exceeding the adult daily limits.
+If 15 to 17-year-olds do drink alcohol, they should be supervised, drink infrequently and at levels usually below and never exceeding the lower adult daily limits.

 |Norway||Directorate of Health, Norwegian Guidelines on Diet, Nutritient intake: Alcohol (2016)||20 g/day||10 g/day||-||Alcohol intake should not exceed 5 percent of the energy intake of adults.
 Pregnant and breastfeeding women, as well as children and adolescents are advised to abstain completely from alcohol.
 Based on an overall assessment of the health and social consequences of using alcohol, the Directorate of Health recommends not drinking alcohol for health reasons, avoiding drunkenness, and thinking about the situations in which alcohol is consumed.|